 How to Choose and Integrate Travel and Expense Management Software

-Travel expense management (also often called TEM or T&E) is the element of corporate expense management that deals specifically with controlling business travel expenses.
-To decide how these expenses will be managed, organizations create a travel policy and expense policy to let employees know how much they can spend and on what.
+Travel and expense management (also often called TEM or T&E) is the process of controlling the business travel budget in order to have visibility over costs and preemptively minimize them.
+To decide how these expenses will be managed, organizations also create a travel policy and expense policy to let employees know how much they can spend and on what.

 TEM’s numerous goals include: